Students are invited to apply for one-semester or summer fellowships with Special Collections & College Archives.

-Students interested in applying for a fellowship should first contact Thomas Lannon, Director of Special Collections & Archives, to discuss their interests and identify a possible project.
+Students interested in applying for the fellowship opportunity should first contact firstname.lastname@example.org to set up an appointment to discuss their interests and identify a possible project.

 Applications are accepted on a rolling basis.
 However because the number of fellowships is limited to 2 per semester, students should apply as soon as possible.

-After discussing their project with the Director of Special Collections, students should submit an application including:
+After discussing their project, students should submit an application including:

 • A personal statement about why the student is interested in the fellowship, including any specifics about how the fellowship would advance their future academic or career goals.
 (250 words maximum)

 • A description of the project the student intends to work on.
 If applicable, include a description of how the fellowship project can have a positive impact on the college, including any possible connections with the diversity, equity and inclusion goals of the College; or possible connections to the curriculum, co-curricular activities, or student life.
 (250 words maximum)